apollographql/apollo-server/docs/source/features/plugins.md

 ## Usage

-Plugins for Apollo Server can be specified using the `plugins` configuration parameter on the Apollo Server be provided as a module (and optionally published to a registry — e.g. npm) or defined in-line within the `ApolloServer` contructor.
+Plugins for Apollo Server can be specified using the `plugins` configuration parameter to the Apollo Server constructor options.

+The `plugins` array is an array of plugins.
+They might be provided as a module (and optionally published to a registry — e.g. npm) or defined in-line within the `ApolloServer` constructor.
+Plugins should be defined correctly and the requirements of building a plugin are explained in the plugin [definition](#definition) section below.
-> **Types:** To facilitate plugin development, the `apollo-server-plugin-base` module exports the plugin interface for plugins as `ApolloServerPlugin`.
-Advanced users may want to directly explore `ApolloServerPlugin` by [reviewing its source](https://github.com/apollographql/apollo-server/blob/master/packages/apollo-server-plugin-base/src/index.ts), but we recommend TypeScript users implement plugins using the `ApolloServerPlugin` interface.

-For example, defining an in-line plugin (one which isn't published to a registry) which implements a single `onServerStart` event might look like this:
+> **Note:** If a plugin is provided by a package published to a registry (for example, npm), that package must be installed using `npm install <plugin>` or `yarn add <plugin>` prior to use.
+In-line plugins or plugins which reside locally do not need to be installed.

+An example of Apollo Server which installed three plugins might look like:

 ```js
 const { ApolloServer } = require('apollo-server');